 2. Sensory Test (ST)

-When the ASM slightly irritates any part of the brachial plexus, the patient may not complain about any sensory abnormalities yet.
+When the ASM slightly irritates any part of the brachial plexus, the patient may not yet report sensory abnormalities.
 However, they can be detected using the ST. The examination of each finger will detect even the earliest stages of sensory deficit.
-Ask the patient to close eyes and to compare the sensations from both sides while the practitioner simultaneously strokes the same finger on the affected and unaffected side using the fingernails.
+Ask the patient to close their eyes and compare the sensations from both sides while the practitioner simultaneously strokes the same finger on the affected and unaffected side using the fingernails.

-The video shows application of the ST and correlation of the examination of each part of the hand with the appropriate part of the ASM.
+The video demonstrates the application of the ST and the correlation between the examination of each hand part and the corresponding part of the ASM.

 The ST gives exact information of which peripheral nerve is affected and to what degree.
-Thus, without examining the ASM itself, you can predict what part of it is more likely, under the tension, in case that the clinical symptoms are caused by irritation of the brachial plexus by ASM.
+Thus, without examining the ASM itself, you can predict what part of it is more likely, under tension, in case the clinical symptoms are caused by irritation of the brachial plexus by the ASM.

 Motor Test (MT)

-MT allows the practitioner to detect the earliest stages of muscle weakness.
-Of course this test is very general, but it is simple and really helps examine muscle strength.
+MT enables practitioners to detect the earliest stages of muscle weakness.
+Of course, this test is very general, but it is simple and really helps examine muscle strength.

-First, ask the patient if he or she is right or left handed.
-Stand in front of the patient, cross your forearms and grasp the patients’ right hand with your right hand and his or her left hand with your left hand.
+First, ask the patient whether they are right- or left-handed.
+Stand in front of the patient, cross your forearms, and grasp the patient’s right hand with your right hand and his or her left hand with your left hand.
 Now ask the patient to slowly squeeze your hands with the same force until you tell him or her to stop and maintain the same pressure.

 Concentrate on your sensations.
 You are examining three parameters: